We’ve worked hard to ensure TANKFEST 2021 is safe for visitors and staff, while ensuring the experience does not suffer.

 So, when you book your ticket, you’ll be asked to book an AM or PM Arena slot.

-You can spend the remainder (or earlier part) of you visit enjoying the museum, lecture stage or mini-arena.
+You can spend the remainder (or earlier part) of you visit enjoying The Tank Museum, lecture stage or mini arena.

-We understand that this somewhat bureaucratic approach may jar with loyal TANKFEST visitors who are used to pleasing themselves during their visit.
+We understand that this somewhat bureaucratic approach may jar with loyal TANKFEST visitors who are used to choosing to spend the whole day in the arena.

 In the current circumstances, this approach appears to be the only practical solution that will allow us to sensibly plan our most important fundraising event of the year – and giving us a fighting chance of success.